I’m constantly on the search for the smoothest and quickest way to process images.

 Since I’ll be converting this to black and white, I’m happy with the color of this shot pre-conversion.
-If you’re a stickler for color, I STRONGLY suggest you create a camera profile for your lighting conditions as a way to save you time and effort in your future workflows.
-Mike Gray has taken color profile creation to the next level.
+If you’re a stickler for color, I strongly suggest you create a camera profile for your lighting conditions as a way to save you time and effort in your future workflows.
+We have taken color profile creation to the next level.

 A few issues I want to fix in this image:

 - clean up blemishes on the cheeks and nose